 Voter Support for Child Care Rivals Drug Pricing, Climate & Energy in Reconciliation

-- More than three in four voters (77%) say that child care and early learning programs are a good investment of taxpayers’ money (including 43% who say it is a very good investment).
+- More than three in four voters (77%) say that child care and early learning programs are a good investment of taxpayers’ money.
 Even 65% of those who say federal spending is too high believe child care to be a good investment.

 - Seventy-seven percent (77%) also agree that their community would benefit from child care being more available and affordable.
 That includes 85% of urban residents, 76% of suburban residents, and 75% of those in small town and rural areas.